Scifabric/pybossa-jujucharm/README.md

 ## TO DO:
 - [x] Charm for Precise
 - [x] Connect with HAProxy
+- [ ] Submit charm to jujucharms.com when ready
 - [ ] Connect with PostgreSQL charm
 - [ ] Connect with redis-master charm
 - [ ] Use nginx internally